 Standard HTV

-Regular heat transfer vinyl is the main staple of the HTV (heat transfer vinyl) world.
+Regular heat transfer vinyl is the main staple of the HTV world.
 There are many brands and colors available at different price points.
-This type of vinyl is great for a base, for layering and for sentiments (sayings) and design.
+This type of vinyl is great for a base, layering, sentiments (sayings), and design.

 Stretch HTV

 Stretch heat transfer vinyl is a great choice for projects that need flexibility and durability.
-It’s a type that’s made for activewear, so it’s a good option for performance-type apparel from shirts to spandex.
-It’s available in different colors and patterns, including metallic and neon from a number of brands.
-Cricut has Sportflex that is stretch HTV also.
+It’s made for activewear, so it’s a good option for performance-type apparel, from shirts to spandex.
+It’s available in different colors and patterns, including metallic and neon, from a number of brands.
+Cricut also has Sportflex, which is a stretch HTV.

 Glitter HTV

 Another popular type of heat transfer vinyl is Glitter HTV.
 This type is made with a special adhesive that helps the glitter stay in place.
 It comes in a variety of colors, including metallic and neon.
-Glitter HTV/Iron-On is also available in other subtypes, such as stretch and holographic.
-It is more expensive due to its makeup but it makes for beautiful and fun projects.
+Glitter HTV/Iron-On is also available in other subtypes, such as stretch.
+It is more expensive due to its makeup, but it makes for beautiful and fun projects.

 Holographic HTV

-Holographic heat transfer vinyl is a color-changing vinyl that has a special effects look.
-It gives your project a beautiful shine and it looks amazing alone or layered.
+Holographic HTV is a color-changing vinyl that has a special effects look.
+It gives your project a beautiful shine and looks amazing, alone or layered.
 It can even look like rhinestones!
 Holographic HTV is available in different colors, including silver, gold, and pearl.

 Flock HTV

-This type of heat transfer vinyl is very popular.
-Used in place of embroidery, it feels like textured suede in 3-D. It’s great for an old-school look from the 70s and works great with layering.
+Flock heat transfer vinyl is very popular.
+Used in place of embroidery, it feels like textured suede in 3D.
+It’s great for an old-school look from the 70s and works great with layering.

 Fluorescent and Neon HTV

-Many brands carry a fluorescent or neon type of heat transfer vinyl in several colors.
-They look fabulous while adding brightly colored designs to shirts, socks and many other fabrics and blanks.
-Like other HTV, they come in various widths and lengths depending upon the brand.
+Many brands carry fluorescent or neon heat transfer vinyl in several colors.
+They look fabulous while adding brightly colored designs to shirts, socks, and other fabrics and blanks.
+Like other HTV, they come in various widths and lengths depending on the brand.

 Metallic HTV

 Metallic heat transfer vinyl is a type that gives colors a touch of shiny chrome.
 It’s flashy and fantastic for celebrations, cheer and fandom, and other types of high-energy events.
-Some are stretchy and most are soft.
-A couple come in matte if the shiny look doesn’t work for your design.
+Some are stretchy, and most are soft.
+There are a few that are matte if the shiny look doesn’t work for your design.

 Glow-in-the-Dark

-Siser EasyWeed carries a glow-in-the-dark vinyl called Glow.
+Siser EasyWeed Glow is a glow-in-the-dark vinyl.
 It’s white in the light and glows green in the dark.
-It cuts and weeds as easily as regular EasyWeed, and needs to be “charged” in the sunlight.
-It’s great for night identification (dog collars, leashes, vests), or even Halloween costumes!
+It cuts and weeds as easily as regular Siser EasyWeed, and needs to be “charged” in the sunlight.
+It’s great for night identification (dog collars, leashes, vests) or Halloween costumes!

 Patterned

 Patterned HTV is common in HTV/Iron-on and adhesive vinyl.
-This type of heat transfer vinyl can be printed in holiday themes, in your favorite team’s colors and designs, in animal prints, vacation themes; you name it!
+This type of heat transfer vinyl can be printed in holiday themes, your favorite team’s colors and designs, animal prints, and vacation themes, you name it!
 Pattern vinyl can be found at almost all online and physical retail stores, and each shop carries lines that you may not find at other shops.
 So look around.
 You will definitely find quite a bit of patterned vinyl out there!

 These types of heat transfer vinyl are some of the most popular.
 There are many other types out there.
-Check out Expressions Vinyl to see all of their patterned HTV.
-There are so many to choose from and experiment with!
+Expression Vinyl’s patterned HTV has a ton of options.
+There are so many to choose from and experiment with.

 Brands of Heat Transfer Vinyl